 The General preferences screen has various options for customizing your Hauptwerk experience.
-Hover over any given setting with the mouse for a pop-up tip that explains what it does, or use the on-screen help.
+Hover over any given setting with the mouse for a brief pop-up tip that explains what it does, or use the on-screen help, which may give a more detailed explanation.